kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 This is a lot more clear for the user to understand what they are signing for.
-If the translations provided are not secured, a malicious actor could provide translations to misslead the user.
+If the translations provided are not secured, a malicious actor could provide translations to mislead the user.
 To prevent this from happening, the wallets will verify the integrity of the translations before showing them to the user.
 This means you as a dApp developer need to go through the process of registering your translations with the smart contract.
-This guide will walk you through the process of registering your translations with the smart contract.
+This guide will walk you through the process of registering meta data and translation bundles with your smart contract.

 ## Smart Contract translation bundle registration